thliebig/openEMS-Project/doc-src/concepts/bc.rst

 the (tangential) electric field at the boundary to 0.
-Since the electric field lines can't penetrate this boundary, it's equivalent to a Perfect Electric Conductor (PEC) with infinite conductivity, also known as an Electric Wall.
+Since the electric field lines can't penetrate this boundary, it's equivalent to a Perfect Electric Conductor (PEC) with infinite conductivity :math:`\kappa`, also known as an Electric Wall.
 All incoming waves are fully reflected back, analogous to a 1D transmission line terminated by a short circuit.

 **Perfect Magnetic Conductor (PMC)**: By duality, it sets the magnetic field to 0 at the boundary.
 It acts as a boundary at which the magnetic field lines can't penetrate.
-It's equivalent to a Perfect Magnetic Conductor (PMC) with infinite permeability, also known as the Magnetic Wall.
+It's equivalent to a Perfect Magnetic Conductor (PMC) with infinite conductivity :math:`\sigma` (see :ref:`concept_magnetic_conductivity`), also known as the Magnetic Wall.
 All incoming waves are fully reflected back as well, but with a phase opposite to that of the PEC, analogous to a 1D transmission line terminated by an open circuit.
 It's used mainly as a mathematical tool to enforce field symmetry when simulating a half-structure, as no natural material in the real world behaves like